flux-framework/flux-operator/docs/deployment/aws.md

 2023-02-19 19:56:56 [✔]  created IAM Open ID Connect provider for cluster "flux-operator" in "us-east-1"
 ```

-Then create a `policy.json` with your bucket name:
+Then create a `policy.json` with your bucket name (you only need to do this once):

 ```json
 {